hera-myat/hera-myat/README.md

 - **Creative:** Graphic Design, Product Design, Digital Marketing, Content Creation, Photography
 - **Others:** Research, Project Management, Strategic Planning

-## Extra Fun Facts
+## ⚡ Fun Facts

-- I have experience with the EVL CAVE2TM system at the University of Illinois Chicago, where I conducted my first VR research experience and helped both graduate and undergraduate students with their VR projects' development as an Undergraduate Teaching Assistant.
-I have also implemented 2 VR and 1 AR applications in a head-mounted display.
+- Conducted my first VR research experience with the EVL CAVE2™ system at the University of Illinois Chicago, where I supported graduate and undergraduate students in developing VR projects as an Undergraduate Teaching Assistant.
+I have also developed 2 VR and 1 AR applications for head-mounted displays.
+- Served as a Computer Science Tutor at UIC’s Engineering Learning Center for 3 years, mentoring students in ECE, Linux, and Computer Design courses.
-- Project Manager for my first game, which was selected as one of the top project ideas among 65 projects.
+- Managed the development of my first game project, which was recognized as one of the top projects among 65 teams.
-- 90th Percentile @ CSFT Examination
+- Scored in the 90th percentile on the Computer Science Major Field Test (CS MFT).
+- Awarded 2nd Place in the WiDS Datathon 2026 among Break Through Tech AI Fellows.

 ## 📰 Check out my Latest Publication!

 [**You Can Grow Here: A Therapeutic VR Journey for Anxiety Management**](https://dl.acm.org/doi/10.1145/3721250.3743037)

 **You Can Grow Here (YCGH)** is a Unity-based VR experience for anxiety management, combining immersive storytelling and design research.
 Featured at **SIGGRAPH 2025** as a finalist, the project achieved 90% positive user feedback on its therapeutic impact.

+## 👀 Another Publication On The Way....

+**You Can Grow Here (YCGH)** got accepted to HCII 2026 for the student design competition as one of the [thirty-three videos](https://2026.hci.international/Student_Design_Competition-Video_Presentations.html) to be presented at the conference in Montreal, Canada.

 ## 🎖 Explore my Badges!